BSc Veterinary Nursing and Companion Animal Behaviour (D313)

 About BSc Veterinary Nursing and Companion Animal Behaviour

-Bristol is pleased to offer this exciting degree.
-The unique combination of veterinary nursing and companion animal behaviour opens up an inspiring range of careers within the world of veterinary science.
-Career options include working as a veterinary nurse with a clinical animal behaviour qualification in general practice, through to opportunities in the field of behaviour and welfare for animal charities, or in the commercial sector.
+This exciting degree offers a combination of veterinary nursing and companion animal behaviour, leading to a range of career options, from working as a veterinary nurse in general practice to opportunities in the field of behaviour and welfare for animal charities or the commercial sector.

-The degree allows entry into the Royal College of Veterinary Surgeons (RCVS) Register of Veterinary Nurses and fulfils both the academic and level one practical requirement for certification as a clinical animal behaviourist (CCAB) by the Association for the Study of Animal Behaviour*, the only independent accreditation body for the profession in the UK.
-You will be a qualified veterinary nurse with the specialist knowledge and practical skills needed for the prevention, diagnosis and treatment of problematic behaviours in companion animals.
+The degree allows entry into the Royal College of Veterinary Surgeons (RCVS) Register of Veterinary Nurses and fulfils both the academic and level-one practical requirement for certification as a clinical animal behaviourist (CCAB) by the Association for the Study of Animal Behaviour (ASAB) (ASAB accreditation is pending; please contact the Bristol Veterinary School for up-to-date information).

 See a list of all Veterinary Nursing degrees at Bristol, and find more information about the course, assessment and career prospects.